dopt/odopt/components/@dopt/react/rich-text/README.md

 pnpm add @dopt/react-rich-text
 ```

-## UI components
+## Usage

-### Rich text

-The default export from `@dopt/react-rich-text` is a component that you can use to render Dopt's rich text field.
+The default export from `@dopt/react-rich-text` is a component that you can use to render the contents of Dopt's rich text field.

 ```tsx
 import type RichText from '@dopt/core-rich-text';